post graduate work permit

 Eligibility Criteria for Canada’s Post-Graduate Work Permit

-• Program Duration: Your academic program must be at least 8 months long.
+Your program must be at least 8 months long.

-• Apply Within 180 Days: Your application for PGWP must be submitted within 180 days of receiving your final transcript or program completion letter.
+You must submit your application within 180 days of receiving your final transcript or official completion letter.
+This is a strict, non-negotiable deadline.

 Not all programs or private institutions qualify.
-Always consult with a qualified advisor or education consultant like AELC to ensure your program is PGWP-eligible.
+Always consult with a qualified advisor or education consultant like AEL Consultants to ensure your program is PGWP-eligible.
 By ensuring compliance with these eligibility criteria, you can confidently move forward in your career using Canada’s PGWP.

 Duration and Validity of Canada’s Post-Graduate Work Permit